barrucadu/lookwhattheshoggothdraggedin.com/posts/dice-rolls-in-traveller.markdown

 As always, before rolling anything, ask if a roll is *really* needed here.

-If the task is challenging but the [glo:pc] can spend as long on it as they want, shouldn't they just automatically succeed?
+If the task is challenging but the [abbr:pc] can spend as long on it as they want, shouldn't they just automatically succeed?